tarunbhatia786/MySlideshow/README.md

 # Technical Test
 ### Document version 1.0.0

-Please read this document entirely befaore continuing the exercise.
+Please read this document entirely before continuing the exercise.
 Failure to comply to these rules will result in the forfeit your application.

 - Don’t fork the project
 - Don’t submit a Pull Request on the repo